 We’ve all been there: You nod off at the beach, spend two minutes too long in the sun or forget to keep track of your sunscreen application.
-Moral of the story is, even if you follow the steps above, there’s no guarantee you’ll end the day sunburn-free.
+The moral of the story is: Even if you follow the steps above, there’s no guarantee you’ll end the day sunburn-free.
 Here’s what to do when you get a sunburn.

 Stay Hydrated: Inside & Out